Trillium viride

 Trillium viride, commonly called the wood wakerobin, is a species of flowering plant in the family Melanthiaceae.
 It is found in the central United States, in certain parts of Missouri and Illinois.
 The specific epithet viride means "youthful" or "fresh-green", an apparent reference to the color of the plant's flower petals.
 For this reason, it is also called the green trillium, not to be confused with other green-flowered trilliums such as T. viridescens and the green form of T. sessile, both of which are found in Missouri.

 Description

-Trillium viride was first described by Lewis Caleb Beck in 1826.
-It is a perennial herb up to 35 cm tall.
+Trillium viride is a perennial herb up to 35 cm tall.
 Flowers are sometimes entirely green, sometimes entirely purple, sometimes 2-tone with green and purple streaks or bands.
 The plant grows in richly wooded areas, often on steep hillsides.

 Similar species

 Since T. viride and T. viridescens are morphologically similar, they are often confused.
 The following table compares the two species character by character:

 Most importantly, T. viride exhibits one unique feature among all trilliums: the entire upper surface of each leaf is covered with numerous stomata, seen to the naked eye as tiny white dots.
 In comparison, T. viridescens has at most a few stomata near the leaf tip only.

 T. viride has numerous other look-alikes.
 Of particular importance is T. sessile, which may have yellow-green petals.
 The two are readily distinguished by examining their respective floral dimensions.
 The stamens of T. sessile are more than half the length of its petals whereas the stamens of T. viride are less than half the length of its petals.